This site now replaces www.easy2boot.com (due to technical hosting difficulties which could not be fixed by Webnode).

 My name is Steve Si (Contact Me) and I am an experienced (i.e. ageing 60+) Computer Development Engineer from the UK.
-I was made redundant in 2011 and so I am currently unemployed/retired.
-This website is funded out of my own pocket and due to the popularity of E2B, the bandwidth charges are now costing me over £200 a year, hence the ads and eBook sales which help towards these costs – any donations would also be most welcome 😉
+I was made redundant in 2011 (when my company stopped building PCs) and so I am currently unemployed/retired.
+This website is funded out of my own pocket and the ads and eBook sales help towards the website costs.

 Over the last 30+ years, I have been involved in most things to do with PCs in an OEM/System Builder company, e.g. modifying firmware, writing functional test software in x86 assembler, designing circuits and PCBs, developing apps and BIOS level (x86 assembler) backup/restore software, memory test s/w, hardware and software validation, mainboard and system validation, writing boot managers, developing fully automated production test software and Windows installation processes used to install onto over 1 million new computers in the factory, writing technical knowledge base articles and loads more stuff that is too boring to mention and I can’t even remember now!

 I have been interested in USB Flash drives ever since they first appeared (their small size, speed and large storage capacity is amazing compared to the storage media that was available 30 years ago!).